 White-faced capuchin monkey captured in Jack's Hill

-“As part of the investigation, the immediate environment as well as the premises suspected of harbouring the monkey were searched.
-However, that effort was unsuccessful,” NEPA explained in a news release yesterday.

-The team, NEPA said, left baited traps overnight and the monkey had been caught in one of them the following morning.

-NEPA said that in recent months it has been tracking the increasing number of reports of monkey sightings across the island.
-“Reports were received from St Ann, St Elizabeth and St Andrew,” the agency said.
+NEPA said it has been concerned and been tracking the increasing number of reports of monkey sightings across the island in recent months.

+Reports were received from St Ann, St Elizabeth and St Andrew.
+All are being investigated.

-Dr Osbil Watson, chief veterinary officer at the Veterinary Services Division, said “the division has always been concerned about the frequency of reports of sightings of exotic animal species.
-This situation is no doubt a direct threat to public health and safety as it relates to non-human primates, which have the potential to transmit pathogens, such as viruses, bacteria, fungi and parasites to humans”.
+Dr Osbil Watson, Chief Veterinary Officer, Veterinary Services Division said, “the division has always been concerned about the frequency of report of sightings of exotic animal species.
+This situation is no doubt of a direct threat to public health and safety as it relates to non-human primates, which have the potential to transmit pathogens, such as viruses, bacteria, fungi and parasites to humans.”

-According to NEPA, it will take a decision, in collaboration with the Veterinary Services Division, on the fate of the monkey once the results of the tests are received.
+A joint decision will be taken by the NEPA and the VSD on the fate of the monkey once tests returns are received.

-Yesterday, NEPA explained that an offence under the Endangered Species (Protection, Conservation and Regulation of Trade) Act can attract a fine of not more than $2 million and/or up to two years' imprisonment.

-The agency said it was encouraging the public to continue reporting any sightings of monkeys or other exotic animals that are not native to Jamaica by calling 876-754-7540 or toll-free 888-991-5005.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive